 We’re looking for people interested in the work placement positions, and host organisations to facilitate these roles.
 The 15-month work placements will start in February 2024.
 Express your interest in being involved in the AEWPP via the links below.

 Are you passionate about making a difference to the Great Barrier Reef (GBR) and interested in a career in agriculture, primary industries, or natural resource management?
 Are you interested in living and working in regional Queensland?
-Express your interest in being a work placement extension officer today.
+Apply to become an Extension Officer below!

 The program is free for work placement extension officers to participate in.